Mustafa251287/Diet-for-U/README.md

 # Diet-for-U
-An Android SDK app made with functionalities to calculate BMI diet chart for various different weight and Calories Calculator and much more
+An Android SDK app made with functionalities to calculate BMI diet chart for various different weight
+Calories Calculator and much more
+This is not a complete version of this app
+App is still in development